-In order to use the answer information to guide the problem reasoning, the question q_i and the candidate answer set a_m^i provided by other question answering schemes are together inserted into the knowledge graph as a special node, known as boot node (Boot), denoted as $[q_i;a_m^i]$, as shown in Figure 3.
-Herein, a_m^i can be a traditional form of Top - k solution to question q_i given by any question answering scheme, and the standard answer in the candidate solution set a_m^i is clearly marked.
+In order to use the answer information to guide the question reasoning, the question q and the candidate answer set A provided by other question answering schemes are together inserted into the knowledge graph as a special node, known as boot node (boot), denoted as [q; a], as shown in Fig. 3.
+Herein, A can be a traditional form of Top-k solution to question q given by any question answering scheme, and the standard answer in the candidate solution set A is clearly marked.
 In the special nodes formed by Q&A pairs, the question is taken as the starting point of the reasoning model, and the answer as the end point, implicitly expressing the information of the question and answer context.
-The boot node is associated with entities contained in the question, and the mapping item of the boot node and the marked standard answer node in the knowledge graph is linked, and the new relation "gold answer" is given, which is shown by the orange dotted line in Figure 3.
+The boot node is associated with entities contained in the question, and the mapping item of the boot node and the marked standard answer node in the knowledge graph is linked, and the new relation "gold answer" is given, which is shown by the orange dotted line in Fig. 3.
 Therefore, a new answer-guided knowledge graph is constructed between the boot node and the knowledge graph, and between the answer node and the corresponding boot node, known as inference graph G_R herein.